The Eastman Family

-In 1962, the Lord’s son, Robert Raymond (“Bowser”) gave the house to the Conway Historical Society.
-He lived on in the caretaker’s wing until 1967.
-The house was used as a residence for almost 150 years and by only three families.
+The back barns had been added to the house around 1850, and an apartment was built in the back of the house.
+Bowser lived there, since the main house did not have plumbing.
+On January 20, 1962, the Lord’s son, Robert Raymond “Bowser” Lord gave the house to the Conway Historical Society.
+He lived on in the caretaker’s wing until his passing in 1967.
+Over the course of its history, the house was used as a residence for almost 150 years by only three families.

 …and many other nooks and crannies